 Myth 1: Pulling out gray hair will make more grow in.

 My mom used to be a believer in this myth!
 Tweeze one hair and several more grow in but I hate to break it to you this is not true.
 Your hair follicle is not able to duplicate itself just because you pull gray hair from it.
 The best thing you can do for your hair if you do not like seeing gray is to color it to cover it up.
-I don’t know how old you are but I not only have seen gray hair on my head but I have gotten a few gray eyelashes and stray eyebrows!
+You might be lucky enough not to have any gray hair yet but I have seen a few gray eyelashes and a stray one on my lashes!

 Myth 2: Your hair will grow faster if you get regular haircuts?

 Your hair does not grow from the ends of your hair, so this is not correct.
-You will see an improvement with regular haircuts because you are getting dead/split ends cut off, so your hair appears healthy and fuller.
+When you start getting regular haircuts and get those dead/split ends cut off your hair will look healthy and fuller.
 Your hair will grow faster if you have a healthy scalp.
 A great way to achieve this is to avoid product buildup on your scalp and use quality products.
 I absolutely love my Monat products which are naturally based and promote a healthy scalp.
 If you would like a consultation, please click here.

 Fun fact: The average woman gets her hair cut every 3-4 months.